ferpetrelli/scoped-controller/README.md

 ```

-## Check if there's a filter present
+## Check if any filter is present

-Usually for SEO you want to check if you have any scope present.
-There's a very simple function for this:
+Common use case, if you need to check if any scope is present:

 ```php